-Rumors of ASUS-made Nexus 10 backed by new retailer inventory leakAlex Wagner - Deputy Managing Editor, News Desk
+Rumors of ASUS-made Nexus 10 backed by new retailer inventory leakAlex Wagner - Editorial Director of News and Content

 The "LG Nexus 5" smartphone has been dominating the Nexus rumor mill lately, but tonight we're switching things up and focusing on Google's next-generation Nexus 10 tablet.
 A new image has been posted to Twitter by user @Rage06 that claims to show U.K. retailer PCWorld's inventory system.
 We can see an entry for a "GOOGLE ASUS NEXUS 10," complete with a price of £349.99 ($564 USD).
 Unfortunately, it's not clear how much internal storage is included with this unit.